-A payment of £90 + VAT will enable the access to the online Self-Review Tool (SRT).
-The tool will determine your school’s overall level.
+A payment of £115 + VAT will enable the access to the online self-review tool.
+The self-review tool will determine your school’s overall level.

-We also provide a consultation and verification option- Verification Plus, which allows the school to benefit from a 90 minute support meeting with a verifier, using their completed Self Review Tool.
+We also provide a consultation and verification option- Verification Plus, which allows the school to benefit from a 90 minute support meeting with a verifier, using their completed self-review tool.
 This consultation option is aimed to support schools in preparation for verification and to provide the SMSC lead with the opportunity to discuss certain areas in more depth and compile an action plan.
-The cost of the consultation and verification visit is £695* + VAT.
+The cost of the consultation and verification visit is £750* + VAT.
 The consultation visit should be conducted at least 2 months prior to the verification visit.

 *We ask schools to contribute to the verifier’s travel costs as this is reimbursed directly to the verifier.
 This amount will be discussed at the time of booking a verification.